dlguswo333/old.dlguswo333.github.io/_posts/2021-01-19-run-horovod-across-machines.md

 It is good to make the container automatically restart ssh server service every boot-up.
 <br>

 Now the containers are ready to serve as a ssh server.
-However, there is one more step to do becaus of Docker containers.
+However, there is one more step to do because of Docker containers.
 Default ssh port is 22, and the same thing applies to the host machine.
 It make things tough if every ssh connections are fed into the host's port 22.
 We would better open another port(i.g.
 12345) of the host, and use it as a container's ssh server port.